bgmanuel99/backend/README.md

 # Backend scripts
-This is a repository for javascript and typescript backends
+This is a repository for JS/TS scripts